Perception

 Dig deeper with Sebastian →

-Simondon redefines perception as an intensive mediation between qualitative and quantitative registers rather than a passive recording of forms or data.
+Simondon reframes perception as an intensive, transductive mediation between qualitative and quantitative registers rather than a passive recording of form, positioning it within his broader theory of individuation.

 Simondon, Gilbert, Individuation in Light of Notions of Form and Information, 2020thesis